rrishabhj/Automation-Bash-Scripts/README.md

-# Automation-Bash-Scripts
+# Automation-shell
-Some scrips in bash and py to perform daily tassks
+Some scrips in bash to perform daily tassks